 Leverage adds an important factor to the Bitcoin market, liquidity.
 And the presence of high liquidity in the market ensures efficiency in trade execution at specified prices, leading to a much improved price discovery for market makers.
 For instance, based on data gathered by TokenInsight across 42 exchanges, the crypto derivatives market had a trading volume of over $2 trillion in 2020.

 Leverage trading in itself is healthy for the market, but the excessive use of it is what causes harm to the Bitcoin market.
 Where greed is curtailed, and effective risk management is used, leverage trading will continue to positively affect the Bitcoin market.

 Being profitable involves knowing when to leverage and when not to.
-Fundamental understanding of the markets cannot be overemphasized, alongside technical analysis, fundamental analysis, and sentimental analysis.
-Leverage trading is a profitable financial instrument but can be costly if used wrongly.
+Fundamental understanding of the markets cannot be overemphasized, alongside meaningful market exposure, technical analysis, price movements, fundamental analysis, and sentimental analysis.
+Leverage trading is a popular choice in profitable financial instrument but can be costly if used wrongly and with larger exposure.

 *This communication is intended as strictly informational, and nothing herein constitutes an offer or a recommendation to buy, sell, or retain any specific product, security or investment, or to utilise or refrain from utilising any particular service.
 The use of the products and services referred to herein may be subject to certain limitations in specific jurisdictions.
 This communication does not constitute and shall under no circumstances be deemed to constitute investment advice.
 This communication is not intended to constitute a public offering of securities within the meaning of any applicable legislation.